SamuliH89/GPS-collar-reader/README.md

 <a href="url"><img src="https://i.imgur.com/Jhhqe2r.jpg" align="center" height="500" width="300" ></a>

 This is an android application I created for a Brazilian startup company Bravo GPS.
 It allows you to read and write information to the GPS collar with NFC.
-And save user and dog data to firebase database.
+And save user and dog data to database.